Be aware that some courses are not offered every year; see the course schedule page to check if the class is offered this year.

 Ae/APh/CE/ME 101 abc.
 Fluid Mechanics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: APh 17 or ME 11 abc, and ME 12 or equivalent, ACM 95/100 or equivalent (may be taken concurrently).
 Fundamentals of fluid mechanics.
 Microscopic and macroscopic properties of liquids and gases; the continuum hypothesis; review of thermodynamics; general equations of motion; kinematics; stresses; constitutive relations; vorticity, circulation; Bernoulli's equation; potential flow; thin-airfoil theory; surface gravity waves; buoyancy-driven flows; rotating flows; viscous creeping flow; viscous boundary layers; introduction to stability and turbulence; quasi one-dimensional compressible flow; shock waves; unsteady compressible flow; and acoustics.
-Instructors: Pullin, Colonius, McKeon.
+Instructors: Dimotakis, Pullin.

 Ae/AM/CE/ME 102 abc.
 Mechanics of Structures and Solids.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: ME 12 abc.
 Introduction to continuum mechanics: kinematics, balance laws, constitutive laws with an emphasis on solids.
 Static and dynamic stress analysis.
 Two- and three-dimensional theory of stressed elastic solids.
 Wave propagation.
 Analysis of rods, plates and shells with applications in a variety of fields.
 Variational theorems and approximate solutions.
 Elastic stability.
-Instructors: Lapusta, Hall, Ravichandran.
+Instructors: Lapusta, Rosakis, Ravichandran.

 CE/Ae/AM 108 ab.
 Computational Mechanics.
 9 units (3-5-1); first, second terms.
 Prerequisites: Ae/AM/ME/CE 102 abc or Ae/GE/ME 160 ab, or instructor's permission.
 Numerical methods and techniques for solving initial boundary value problems in continuum mechanics (from heat conduction to statics and dynamics of solids and structures).
 Finite difference methods, direct methods, variational methods, finite elements in small strains and at finite deformation for applications in structural mechanics and solid mechanics.
 Solution of the partial differential equations of heat transfer, solid and structural mechanics, and fluid mechanics.
 Transient and nonlinear problems.
 Computational aspects and development and use of finite element code.
-Not offered 2018-19.
+Not offered 2020-21.

 Ae 115 ab.
 Spacecraft Navigation.
 9 units (3-0-6); first, second terms.
 Prerequisites: CDS 110 a.
 This course will survey all aspects of modern spacecraft navigation, including astrodynamics, tracking systems for both low-Earth and deep-space applications (including the Global Positioning System and the Deep Space Network observables), and the statistical orbit determination problem (in both the batch and sequential Kalman filter implementations).
 The course will describe some of the scientific applications directly derived from precision orbital knowledge, such as planetary gravity field and topography modeling.
 Numerous examples drawn from actual missions as navigated at JPL will be discussed.
-Not offered 2018-19.
+Not offered 2020-21.

 APh/Ph/Ae 116.
 Physics of Thermal and Mass Transport in Hydrodynamic Systems.
-12 units (3-0-9); third term.
+9 units (3-0-6); third term.
 Prerequisites: ACM 95 or equivalent and APh/Ph 115 or equivalent.
 Contemporary research in many areas of physics requires some knowledge of how momentum transport in fluids couples to diffusive phenomena driven by thermal or concentration gradients.
 This course will first examine processes driven purely by diffusion and progress toward description of systems governed by steady and unsteady convection-diffusion and reaction-diffusion.
 Topics will include Fickian dynamics, thermal transfer in Peltier devices, Lifshitz-Slyozov growth during phase separation, thermocouple measurements of oscillatory fields, reaction-diffusion phenomena in biophysical systems, buoyancy driven flows, and boundary layer formation.
 Students must have working knowledge of vector calculus, ODEs, PDEs, complex variables and basic tensor analysis.
 Advanced solution methods such as singular perturbation, Sturm-Liouville and Green's function analysis will be taught in class as needed.
 Instructor: Troian.

 Ae 121 abc.
 Space Propulsion.
-9 units (3-0-6); first, second, third terms; Open to all graduate students and to seniors with instructor's permission.
+9 units (3-0-6); first, second, third terms.
+Prerequisites: Open to all graduate students and to seniors with instructor's permission.
 Ae 121 is designed to introduce the fundamentals of chemical, electric and advanced propulsion technologies.
 The course focuses on the thermochemistry and aerodynamics of chemical and electrothermal propulsion systems, the physics of ionized gases and electrostatic and electromagnetic processes in electric thrusters.
 These analyses provide the opportunity to introduce the basic concepts of non-equilibrium gas dynamics and kinetic theory.
 Specific technologies such as launch vehicle rocket engines, monopropellant engines, arcjets, ion thrusters, magnetoplasmadynamic engines and Hall thrusters will be discussed.
 Ae 121 also provides an introduction to advanced propulsion concepts such as solar sails and antimatter rockets.
 Instructor: Polk.